rstudio/shiny/_includes/tutorial/reactivity.md

 ### Server Script

-The server script declares the `datasetInput` reactive function as well as three reactive output values.
+The server script declares the `datasetInput` reactive expression as well as three reactive output values.
 There are detailed comments for each definition that describe how it works within the reactive system:

 #### server.R